LaiKash/Python_Frida_Method_Return/README.md

 And paste+enter the obfuscated strings (without "").
 At the end, ctrl+c and execute the script.
 Dirty but easy.

-It just works with static methods.
+The default script only works with `public static` methods. the `script2.js` has an example on how it could be done when a method instance is needed.

 Example use: